-Cross reference: School Development Plan 2020 - 2021
+Cross reference: School Development Plan 2021 - 2022

-1.2 To ensure teachers have the knowledge, skills and understanding to deliver the curriculum, whether the children are at school, at home or a mixture of both, adapting where necessary to meet the needs of individual learners.

-1.3 Ensure the majority of all pupils in all year groups are on track to meet age-related (ARE) expectations in reading, writing and maths combined (GLD in EYFS), including supporting catch-up from the impact of coronavirus, where necessary.

-1.4 Embed the new assessment cycle and develop teachers' confidence in using the system to assess children and provide appropriate interventions where necessary.
+- 1.2 Ensure teachers are confident in adapting teaching and learning across the curriculum in order to meet the needs of individual learners. - 1.3 Ensure the majority of all pupils in all year groups are on track to meet age-related (ARE) expectations in reading, writing and maths combined (GLD in EYFS), including supporting catch-up from the impact of coronavirus, where necessary. - 1.4 Ensure assessment data is used effectively, and in a timely manner, to inform teaching and learning, in order to positively impact children's progress and attainment. - 2.1 To support children to embody the ethos, vision and values within all aspects of their lives, both in school and in the community. - 3.1 To embed our whole school approach to spirituality and exploit opportunities within the wider curriculum to develop children's sense of spirituality. - 3.2 To develop and deepen children's experience, knowledge and understanding of different cultures, religions and backgrounds. - 3.3 To promote and encourage pupil voice, to ensure children understand how to be responsible, active, global citizens who know how they can make a difference, and contribute positively to society. - 4.3 Continue to prioritise the well-being of all stakeholders, including resilience and a focus on talking responsibility for their own well-being.

-2.1 To embed children's ability to use the school learning skills as an integral part of everyday life, both at school and at home.

-3.1 To enhance opportunities within the wider curriculum that embed children's sense of spirituality.

-3.2 To develop children as responsible, respectful, active, global citizens who contribute positively to society.